Entity54/Awards-And-Acknowledgements/README.md

 Focusing on Substrate, Polkadot, and Kusama, this hackathon was open to both individuals and teams anywhere in the world.
 As well as blockchain building, participants took advantage of mentoring hours and networking opportunities that were invaluable when starting new projects or building teams.
 <br><br>
 <h3 align="center">
-Overall Grand Prize Winner $30,000 - XCM DOT AUTOSTAKE
+:trophy: Overall Grand Prize Winner $30,000 - XCM DOT AUTOSTAKE
 <br>
-Build An XCM Related Tool For Moonbeam $5000 - XCM DOT AUTOSTAKE
+:trophy: Build An XCM Related Tool For Moonbeam $5000 - XCM DOT AUTOSTAKE
 </h3>
 <br>
 <i>